w i n e m a k i n g

-The winery was designed by BAR Architects using Scott Hawley’s wine making concepts and the Law’s preferred clean and contemporary style.
+The winery was designed by BAR Architects using a minimalist approach to wine making and the Law’s preferred clean and contemporary style.
 The focal points of the design are an unobstructed view of the remarkable estate vineyard and a simple process flow for our handcrafted winemaking approach.

 Being a gravity-fed winery allows us to stay true to our winemaking principle.
 We utilize concrete fermenters due to their pinpoint temperature regulating abilities as well as their small, yet signifcant, amount of gas exchange from the concrete’s natural porosity.
-All wine movements are done by gravity.
-Wines are drained and pressed before they go into a mixture of 100% French oak 60 gallon barrels and 132 gallon Puncheons, of which 30%-75% may be new depending on the blend.
-Once in barrel, the wine remains on its lees for an aging of 22 months before it is bottled unfned and unfltered.
+Wines are drained and pressed before they go into a mixture of 100% French oak of which 30%-75% may be new depending on the blend.
+Once in barrel, the wine remains on its lees for an aging of 22-24 months before it is bottled unfined and unfiltered.
 Our wines then remain in bottle for an additional year and a half before they are released.